multiplanetaryhomestead/manifesto/multiplanetary-homestead-manifesto.md

 ## Purpose

-To guide the development of post-scarcity space-faring single-family ecohomes
+To guide the development of post-scarcity space-faring single-family homesteads

 ## Pillars of a Solarpunk Multiplanetary Homestead